 'Film Focus Wales' is set up as an Incorporated 'not for profit' Community Group run by and

 for it's members.
-No one is paid a weekly wage to run the group and it is FREE for people to get involved.
+No one is paid a weekly wage to run the group and it is FREE for people to join.

-This volunteer structure is only possible due to the much appreciated help and support from our partners and collaborators including the iconic 'Wales Millennium Centre' located in Cardiff Bay, The Track 2000 Grant Legacy Fund, The National Lottery Heritage Fund, The Wales Millennium Stadium Trust, The Gwanwyn Festival, Age Cymru, Woody's Lodge, Bro Radio, Digital Technology Wales, The British Red Cross, Fritz Streets Films, Cwtch Cymru, The Wales Co-operative Centre, Community Connect Media and The Porthcawl Museum and Historic Society.
+This volunteer structure is only possible due to the much appreciated help and support from our partners and collaborators including the iconic 'Wales Millennium Centre' located in Cardiff Bay, The Track 2000 Grant Legacy Fund, The National Lottery Heritage Fund, The Wales Millennium Stadium Trust, The Gwanwyn Festival, Age Cymru, Community Connect Media UK, Woody's Lodge, Bro Radio, Digital Technology Wales, The British Red Cross, Fritz Streets Films, The Wales Co-operative Centre, Cwtch Cymru and The Porthcawl Museum and Historic Society.